alhy3410/finance_script/README.md

 ### Work in Progress
 This is currently a work in progress
 ### To Do List
--Getting a rails api running
+- Getting a rails api running
--Ember Front-end
+- Ember Front-end
--axlsx  gem to modify and download documents
+- axlsx  gem to modify and download documents